yactouat-reboot/pips_sso/README.md

     - the client (the user trying to authenticate)
     - the relying party (the service the client tries to access)
     - the identity provider (the service that knows the user's credentials and that can authenticate them)
+- OpenID Connect (OIDC) is a common architecture for SSO systems, in these systems, the requested service is responsible for redirecting the user's browser to an OIDC provider.
 - OIDC is based on _OAuth 2.0_, the OIDC workflow can be represented as follows:

     ```mermaid